Google Data Studio Tutorial

 data studio

 Finally, we need to name the report.
-Click on “Edit” and double click on the title to change it (right now it is “Untitled report”).
+Click on “Edit” and double-click on the title (right now it is “Untitled Report”) to change it.

 data studio

-Okay, don’t share the report yet, because I’m about to reveal secrets that will help you improve it significantly.
+Okay, don’t share the report yet, because I’m about to reveal the secrets that will help you seriously improve it.

 Tips for beginners